by Louis Bofferding

 Jean-Boris Lacroix (1902 – 1984).
 Table lamp, circa 1930.
 Nickel, ebonized wood, and acid-etched glass.
 Height 14 “ $15,000

 Jean-Boris Lacroix’s name is an amalgam of those of his unmarried parents, a fetching parisienne named Jeanne Lacroix, and a Romanov Grand Duke, Boris Vladimirovich.
-In the 1920s young Boris [below right] went to work for Madeleine Vionnet designing jewelry, handbags, and dresses, before going on to redesign her fashion house [below left], and then her three residences.
-In 1938, the year she closed the business, he went to work for her rival Jeanne Lanvin when her decorator, Art Deco master Armand Rateau, died prematurely.
+In the 1920s young Boris [below right] went to work for Madeleine Vionnet, designing jewelry, handbags, and dresses, before going on to redesign her fashion house [below left] and three residences.
+In 1938, the year she closed the business, he went to work for her rival Jeanne Lanvin when her decorator, the Art Deco master Armand Rateau, died prematurely.
 Unlike him, Lacroix was a Modernist.
 Then as now, he was celebrated for his lighting fixtures.
-This lamp consists of a metal circle, a wood sphere, and a glass cylinder to take the place of a traditional lampshade, which would have undercut the rigorous geometry, and contradicted Lacroix’s dictum, “furniture should just occupy the space which is needed, and preferably no more.”
+This lamp consists of a metal disk, a wood sphere, and an acid-etched glass cylinder.
+That cylinder takes the place of a traditional lampshade that would have undercut the lamp’s rigorous geometry, and contradicted the designer’s functionalist dictum, “furniture should occupy just the space that is needed, and preferably no more.”

 Italian flowering urn, possibly Genoese, circa 1720.
 Gilt cut metal, gessoed and silvered wood.
 Height 24” $10,000

 This flowering urn of gold flowers in a silver vase was probably made in Genoa in the early 18th century.
 If the flowers are are lilies, symbol of the Immaculate Conception, and carnations, symbol of the Virgin’s love, it may have been made for the altar of a church [see below].
 But if those lilies are actually tulips, which don’t symbolize much of anything, it may have been made as a decoration for a grand private house.
 Flowering urns on altars, it should be noted, were typically one-sided, since they were seen frontally, whereas this one was sculpted in the round.
 Whether destined for a sacred or secular setting, the sophistication of form, fine workmanship, and costly gilding, point to a prominent studio and a patron of note.